Latest

 It’s 2025...
 The US elections are over, and Trump is back in office...
 Crypto is on a bull run..the screens are glowing green...the best minds are creating amazing web3 products...web3 is on its journey to onboard the next billion users.
 You’ve just launched your new

+Why this article?
 As I was writing a post about ERC777, I had to explain ERC1820 as well, and in that process, I realized that ERC1820 needs a separate article.
 So let’s delve deeper into ERC-1820.
-You might be wondering why is it called a registry contract.
-Well, any contract or EOA
+Why not ERC165?
+As suggested by the name "registry contract" any

 An effective guide to understanding User-Defined Operators in Solidity and how they work